Skip to main content

 Globe and Mail·Apr 23

-Mark Carney, a Canadian politician, thinks Canada and the U.S. can solve their trade problems if the U.S. listens to Canada's worries.
-Also, a House of Commons committee suggests that Prime Ministers should sell their assets and not use tax havens.
-This could make leaders seem more trustworthy.
+Mark Carney, a well-known Canadian, thinks Canada and the U.S. can solve their trade problems.
+He says this can happen if the U.S. listens to what Canada needs.
+Also, a committee in the House of Commons wants Prime Ministers to sell their assets and avoid using tax havens.
+This is to make sure they don't have conflicts of interest while in office.

 Tories, Bloc denounce government’s ‘heavy-handed’ plan to change Commons committees